Guide: Using Microsoft SQL Server with Databox

 - The query must contain a column named “data” (using AS when SELECT-ing data is perfectly acceptable)

 - One column must contain the Date value.
 You can cast any column to name “date” using the “AS” SQL syntax

-- Make sure your firewall is open to our connector IP and port is correctly forwarded to the server.
+- Make sure your Firewall is open to Databox's public IP and your Port is correctly forwarded to the server